Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Introduction

-Theorem \ref{thm03} is the object part of Theorem \ref{thm02}.
-The main new point of this paper is the morphism part of Theorem \ref{thm02}.
+Theorem~\ref{thm03} is the object part of `2-functor' mentioned in Informal Summary \ref{thm02}.
+The main new point of this paper is the morphism part of the `2 functor' mentioned in Informal Summary~\ref{thm02}.
 The next theorem is the key new result.
 Let $(X_i,\omega_i)$ be a compact symplectic manifold for $i=1,2$.
-We assume they are spin.\footnote{The case when $X_1$ or $X_2$ is not spin is included in the main body of the paper.} Let $L_1$, $L_{12}$ be spin immersed Lagrangian submanifold of $(X_1,\omega_1)$ and $(X_1 \times X_2,-\pi_1^*(\omega_1) +\pi_2^*(\omega_2))$ respectively.
+We assume they are spin.\footnote{The case when $X_1$ or $X_2$ is not spin is included in the main body of the paper.} Let $L_1$, $L_{12}$ be spin immersed Lagrangian submanifolds of $(X_1,\omega_1)$ and $(X_1 \times X_2,-\pi_1^*(\omega_1) +\pi_2^*(\omega_2))$, respectively.
 We say that they are transversal if the fiber product $\tilde L_1 \times_{X_1} \tilde L_{12}$ is transversal.
-In that case the map $\tilde L_1 \times_{X_1} \tilde L_{12} \to X_2$ defines an immersed Lagrangian submanifold which we write $L_1 \times_{X_1} L_{12}$. \begin{thm} If $L_1$ and $L_{12}$ are unobstructed,\footnote{Lagrangian submanifold is said to be unobstructed if there exists a bounding cochain of it.} then $L_1 \times_{X_1} L_{12}$ is also unobstructed.
-There exists a way to obtain bounding cochain of $L_1 \times_{X_1} L_{12}$ from the bounding cochains of $L_1$ and of $L_{12}$, which is canonical up to gauge equivalence. \end{thm} Theorem \ref{them4} is Theorems \ref{thm61} and \ref{th72}, which are proved in Sections \ref{sec:Unobstructedness} and \ref{sec:represent}. \begin{rem} \begin{enumerate} \item Wehrheim-Woodward go around the problem, which is resolved by Theorem \ref{them4}, as follows.
-They consider only embedded and monotone Lagrangian submanifolds with bounding cochain $0$.
+In that case, the map $\tilde L_1 \times_{X_1} \tilde L_{12} \to X_2$ defines an immersed Lagrangian submanifold which we write $L_1 \times_{X_1} L_{12}$. \begin{thm} If $L_1$ and $L_{12}$ are unobstructed\footnote{A Lagrangian submanifold is said to be unobstructed if there exists a bounding cochain of it.} and the immersion $\tilde L_1 \times_{X_1} \tilde L_{12} \to X_2$ is self-clean, then $L_1 \times_{X_1} L_{12}$ is also unobstructed.
+There exists a way to obtain a bounding cochain of~${L_1 \times_{X_1} L_{12}}$ from bounding cochains of $L_1$ and of $L_{12}$, which is independent of the choices up to gauge equivalence. \end{thm} Theorem~\ref{them4} is Theorems~\ref{thm61} and \ref{th72}, which are proved in Sections \ref{sec:Unobstructedness} and \ref{sec:represent}.
+Note that for generic (embedded) Lagrangian submanifolds $L_1$, $L_{12}$ of $(X_1,\omega_1)$ and $(X_1 \times X_2,-\pi_1^*(\omega_1) +\pi_2^*(\omega_2))$, the fiber product $L_1 \times_{X_1} L_{12}$ is an immersed Lagrangian submanifold of $X_2$.
+However, it is not necessary embedded.
+Therefore, including immersed Lagrangian submanifolds is inevitable. \begin{rem} \quad \begin{enumerate}\itemsep=0pt \item[(1)] The relation between a Lagrangian correspondence and an $A_{\infty}$ functor was studied in the earlier works by Wehrheim--Woodward, Ma'u--Wehrheim--Woodward (see \cite{MWW,WW2} etc.).
+Note that, in their situation where all the Lagrangian submanifolds involved are embedded and monotone, the statement corresponding to Theorem~\ref{them4} is classical (due to Oh), since we can take $0$ as the bounding cochain. \item[(2)] To include more general objects than embedded and monotone Lagrangian submanifolds, Wehrheim--Woodward proceeds as follows.
+They first consider embedded and monotone Lagrangian submanifolds (with bounding cochain $0$).
 They then enhance the set of such Lagrangian submanifolds so that a sequence of Lagrangian correspondences